FAQ

 ARE YOU HOSTING THE ACADEMY FACE-TO-FACE OR ONLINE?

-We are hosting our academy VIRTUALLY this year.
-We have been preparing to teach online and believe that our kids need normalcy.
-Through our academy, they will continue to learn in summer, bond, and be exposed to Computer Science topics in a fun and safe environment together with their peers and a great team consisting of UH faculty members, coaches, and graduate/undergraduate students as mentors.
+We are hosting our academy in-person this year.
+Through our academy, students will continue to learn in summer, bond, and be exposed to Computer Science topics in a fun and safe environment together with their peers and a great team consisting of UH faculty members, coaches, and graduate/undergraduate students as mentors.

-The Girls Coding Academy is created by CodeCougars team consisting of UH Faculty from the College of Education, College of Natural Science and Mathematics, and UH STEM Center.
-The main purpose of this innovative program is to promote and teach computer science (CS) topics, especially coding, to girls in middle and high schools.
+The Girls & Boys Coding Academy is created by CodeCougars team consisting of UH Faculty from College of Education, College of Natural Science and Mathematics, and UH STEM Center.
+The main purpose of this innovative program is to promote and teach computer science (CS) topics especially coding to girls and boys in middle and high schools.

-The Girls Coding Academy teaches the following subjects:
+The Girls and Boys Coding Academy teaches the following subjects:

 The Middle School Academy (Grades 6-8)